funcool/datoteka/README.md

 - work with paths (creating and manipulating).
 - work with the filesystem (files and directories crud and many predicates).
-- IO (clojure.java.io implementation for paths).
+- IO (clojure.java.io implementation for paths and other utilities).

 See the [documentation](https://funcool.github.io/datoteka/latest/) for